-Bathukamma Panduga Festival is one of the most important and unique festival in Telangana Region of Andhra Pradesh.
-Bathukamma 2013 begins on October 5 and ends on September 30.
+Bathukamma Panduga Festival is one of the most important and unique festival in Telangana Region.
+Bathukamma 2015 begins on October 13 and ends on September 30.
 It is also the state festival of Telangana.
 The festival is mainly observed by women and is dedicated to Goddess Bathkamma – who is an incarnation of Goddess Sati.
 The first day of Bathukamma Panduga is on October 13, 2015.
-The festival concludes on October 13, 2013 with Chaddula Bathukamma.
+The festival concludes on October 21, 2015 with Chaddula Bathukamma.

 Bathukamma means ‘come back to life mother’ and is asking Goddess Sati to return back.
 Legend has it that Sati returned as Goddess Parvati and therefore the festival is also dedicated to Goddess Parvati.

 The idol of the Goddess Bathukamma during the festival is made using flowers.
 The murti of Bahtukamma is immersed in water on the final day of the festivities.

 During the Bathukamma festival girls and women arrange flowers on a big plate in vertical format – like a cone with a flat top.
 Circular rows of different varieties of flowers available during the season are placed on top of one row.
 The number of rows varies from region to region and is left to the discretion of the women making it.
 On top of the flower circular cone pyramid is placed some turmeric and a piece of dry coconut.

 This flower cone with flat top is worshipped as Bathukamma.

 Women and girls stand in a circle and sing songs as they go around the colorful Bathukammas, which is placed in the center.
 Women clap, dance rhythmically around the Bathukamma flower murti.

 On the final day, women gather at a temple pond or a lake, again sing and dance, after which they immerse Bathukammas in water.